 Dominique Lefebvre, Philippe Brassac and Raphaël Appert

-To strengthen its measures and commitments, Crédit Agricole approved a climate strategy that fully harmonises with the Paris Agreement.
-The objective of this strategy, which is being implemented by all companies and subsidiaries, is to make green financing a growth driver.
+To strengthen its actions and commitments, Crédit Agricole adopted a climate strategy in June 2019 that is fully aligned with the objectives of the 2015 Paris Climate Agreement and commits the Group to phasing out thermal coal by 2030 and 2040.
+With the help of this strategy, which is being implemented by all companies and subsidiaries, we want to turn green financing into a growth driver.
 It consists of the following three main pillars:

-Commitment to more transparency at the highest management level
+1. Commitment to greater transparency at the highest management level

-• Innovative control of the climate strategy that is based on scientific expertise and led by three high-ranking steering committees.
+• Innovative climate strategy governance based on scientific expertise and led by three high-level steering committees.

 • Certification of the implementation of the climate strategy by an independent body.

-• Climate reporting in complete harmony with the TCFD recommendations by 2020.
+• Climate reporting in full compliance with the TCFD recommendations by 2020.

-Inclusion of matters of the energy transition in the customer relationship
+2. Inclusion of energy transition issues in the customer relationship

 • Transition scoring to measure customers' ability to adapt their business model to the challenges of current climate issues.

-• A support mechanism for start-ups and SMEs that are innovative in the environmental sphere.
+• A support mechanism for start-ups and SMEs that are innovative in the environmental sector.

-• A series of environmentally friendly financing solutions for corporate customers and private customers.
+• A range of environmentally friendly financing solutions for corporate and private customers.

-The step-by-step redistribution of our loans, investments and assets in accordance with the Paris Agreement:
+3. The gradual redistribution of our loans, investments and assets in accordance with the Paris Agreement:

 • Strengthening our commitment to financing the energy transition.

-• Planning the complete exit from coal power according to a timetable tailored to the Paris Agreement.
+• Planning the complete phase-out of coal power in accordance with a timetable aligned with the Paris Agreement.

-Crédit Agricole is adapting its portfolio to the resolved complete exit from the coal power sector (EU and OECD countries by 2030; China by 2040; rest of the world by 2050).
-Companies who do not support this approach are automatically adopted into the “Transition Watch List” and are subject to the reduction or even the freezing of our financial support.
-From 2019, we will also:
+With the publication of its climate strategy, Crédit Agricole has also adapted its portfolio to the decision to completely phase out the coal-fired power sector (EU and OECD countries by 2030; China by 2040; rest of the world by 2050).
+Companies that do not follow this approach have since been automatically added to the "Transition Watch List" and are subject to a reduction or even freezing of our financial support.
+Since 2019, the Group has also

-• Announce our KPIs for the coal power sector annually.
+• published its KPIs for the coal power sector annually.

-• Ask companies to present to us by 2021 their detailed plan for exiting the coal power sector.
+• asked companies to submit their detailed exit plan from the coal power sector by 2021.

-• No longer develop business relations with companies that generate more than 25% of their turnover in the area of coal power.
+• no longer established business relationships with companies that generate more than 25 per cent of their revenue from coal power.

-• End our collaboration with the companies that are currently developing or planning new coal power plants along the entire value chain.
+• terminated cooperation with companies that are currently developing or planning new coal-fired power plants along the entire value chain.

 A GLOBAL LEADERSHIP ROLE